gochaos-app/go-chaos/README.md

 ***If you want to perform chaos experiments as code in your infrastructure, but do not have monitoring, IaC, automated CI/CD or an easy way to recover, then sorry, CHAOS ENGINEERING IS NOT FOR YOU***

-go-chaos read chaos experiements in HCL format.
+go-chaos read chaos experiments in HCL format.

 Create a directory in you computer